Telenet more than doubles mobile customers in first-quarter

 Telenet said it had 625,000 mobile customers at the end of March, up from 257,800 a year earlier.

-However, the number of new mobile phone customers slowed profit growth as Telenet had to spend money subsidizing new handsets for new customers.
+However, the number of new mobile phone customers slowed profit growth as Telenet had to spend money subsidising new handsets for new customers.

 Core profit rose 3 percent to 195.6 million euros, missing 203 million euros expected in the poll.